RNAi Biological Process

 Talk to an expert

-Role of Small Interfering RNA (siRNA) and microRNA (miRNA) in RNAi
+Role of siRNA and miRNA in the RNAi Pathway

 siRNA and miRNA are short RNA molecules that regulate gene expression.
-They are integrated into a protein complex called the RISC where they act as guides to silence specific target mRNAs through complementary base-pairing interactions.
+They are integrated into a protein complex called the RISC, where they act as guides to silence specific target mRNAs through complementary base-pairing interactions.
 By binding to their complementary target mRNAs, siRNAs and miRNAs facilitate mRNA degradation or inhibit translation, thereby controlling the expression of the corresponding genes.

-Applications of RNAi Technology
+Applications of RNAi

 Gene Silencing